 Medical assistants play a supportive role to doctors and nurses.
 Their responsibilities depend on the type of medicine as well as the physicians’ preferences.
 Duties may include checking vitals, drawing blood, administering medications, noting medical histories, maintaining patients records, scheduling appointments, and helping physicians perform patient examinations.
 Customer service and patient relations are important skills in this field, as well.

 Medical assistants often work at doctor offices but can also work for hospitals, retirement facilities, home healthcare services, and palliative care facilities.
 After completing the program, graduates will be eligible for the Certified Medical Assistant (CMA) and Registered Medical Assistant (RMA) exams, which allows these students to become credentialed.

-Our Medical Assisting Program
+Our Medical Assistant Program

-The Medical Assisting Program at Ohio Business college is a 12-month program that is offered at our Lorain County Campus and Sandusky Campus.
+The Medical Assistant Program at Ohio Business college is a 12-month program that is offered at our Lorain County Campus and Sandusky Campus.
 Our instructors have many years of experience in the field, which allows our students to learn from their real-world experiences.

-Medical assisting students study a wide range of topics in general, clinical, and administrative categories.
+Medical Assistant students study a wide range of topics in general, clinical, and administrative categories.
 The courses include human anatomy and physiology, front office administration, medical law and ethics, and much more.
 Among completion of the program, our students have skills that allow them to be successful in both clinical and administrative assistant roles.
 We also offer evening classes and career placement assistance.
 Contact us for more information.